lukezaruba/MicromobilityAnalytics/README.md

 # Micromobility Analytics in Minneapolis, MN with ArcGIS

-Spatial data science & spatiotemporal analytics in the Esri ecosystem for analyzing scooter trip origins and destinations in Minneapolis, MN.
+Spatiotemporal analytics in the Esri ecosystem for analyzing scooter trip origins and destinations in Minneapolis, MN.

 ## Repo Structure
 - [data/](data/)